alexdeplov/alexdeplov.github.io/content/blog/2025/freebsd-vs-macos-for-daily-use-my-personal-migration-story.md

   </tbody>
 </table>

 When I tell people that a $300 AMD mini PC can keep up with an $2000 M1 Pro MacBook in daily use, the first reaction is disbelief.
 How is this even possible?
+As you may recall, the introduction of the M1 processor was a significant event for Apple, marking the beginning of a new era of speed an optimization.

-The answer lies in the efficiency of FreeBSD and the lack of unnecessary background processes.
-Unlike macOS, which runs a lot of services in the background (some of which can’t even be disabled), FreeBSD gives you full control.
-You only run what you need.
+I guess the answer lies in the efficiency of FreeBSD and the lack of unnecessary background processes.
+Unlike macOS, which runs a lot of services (daemons) in the background, some of which can’t even be disabled, FreeBSD gives you full control.
 Combined with lightweight desktop environments like MATE and compiled apps optimized for your specific hardware, the system feels snappy—even on budget CPUs.
-It’s not magic; it’s just smart, minimal computing.

 ### Resources